Matthew 4

 Matthew 4 is the fourth chapter of the Gospel of Matthew in the New Testament of Christian Bible.
-Many translations of the gospel and biblical commentaries separate the first section of chapter 4 (verses 1-11, Matthew's account of the Temptation of Jesus by the devil) from the remaining sections, which deal with Jesus' first public preaching and the gathering of his first disciples.
+Many translations of the gospel and biblical commentaries separate the first section of chapter 4 (verses 1–11, Matthew's account of the Temptation of Christ by the devil) from the remaining sections, which deal with Jesus' first public preaching and the gathering of his first disciples.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 25 verses.

 Textual witnesses

-Some early manuscripts containing the text of this chapter are:
+Some early manuscripts containing the text of chapter 4 are: